 Possible response: Lord Jesus, I need to hear often the question You asked Your first disciples.
 I am prone to look for what I don’t need.

 First Reading (Read 1 Sam 3:3b-10, 19)

 Our Old Testament reading gives us a wonderful example of how God calls us, even when we don’t realize it.
 Samuel was a miracle child born to his barren mother, Hannah, in answer to her anguished prayer (about 1000 B.C.).
 She, in turn, “lent” him to the LORD out of gratitude for the gift of his life (read 1 Sam 1:27-28).
 In this episode, he is only a youth, living with the priest, Eli, as his helper.
 While he was sound asleep (our most profound state of doing absolutely nothing!), the LORD called him, but since “at that time Samuel was not familiar with the LORD,” he assumed it was Eli calling him, a perfectly reasonable assumption.
 Eli eventually realized that it was the LORD calling Samuel, so he gave the boy a response should he again hear his name called.
 While Samuel slept, “the LORD came and revealed His presence, calling out as before, ‘Samuel, Samuel!’”
-This time, Samuel responds directly to Him, using words that would become his vocation as the last of the judges of Israel and the first in the office of prophet: “Speak, for Your servant is listening.”
+This time, Samuel responds directly to Him, using words that would become his vocation as the first in the office of prophet: “Speak, for Your servant is listening.”

 God’s persistent call preceded Samuel’s pledge of service.
 So it was with the apostles; so it is with us.